 “Agile law” has been a buzzword in the legal industry for some time now.
 And for good reason—Agile techniques have helped lawyers like Greg McLawsen increase efficiency and profits while keeping clients happier.

 Agile law is effective, and it isn’t a secret.
-But in order for your firm to see the benefits of an Agile methodology, you’ll need to implement it correctly.
+But to see the benefits of an Agile methodology for your law practice, you’ll need to implement it correctly.

 To get you started, here’s a brief introduction to the Agile methodology and Agile law, along with three techniques you can start using right away.